 The prevalence of people with mental illness in the criminal justice system is a nationwide problem.
-Estimates of the prevalence of people with mental illness in jails ranges from 5% to 16%, depending on the definition of mental illness that is used.
+Estimates of the prevalence of people with mental illness in jails range from 5% to 16%, depending on the definition of mental illness that is used.
 On any given day in city jails throughout King County, an estimated 15% of inmates have serious mental illness.
 Once in jail, these individuals stay much longer than inmates with similar charges who are not mentally ill.
 Mental health court is an effective tool for engaging and keeping people with mental illness in community-based treatment.
 At the present time, access to mental health court is limited to just a few jurisdictions.

 Mental health courts are an essential component of a jail diversion continuum of service and have been shown to be effective in engaging clients in treatment and reducing future jail bookings.
-Mental health court services are now limited to individuals in King County District Court, Seattle Municipal Court, and Auburn Municipal Court.
-Increasing access to mental health court could improve mental health outcomes for people in the criminal justice system and reduce the prevalence of people with mental illness in jails across King County.
+Mental health court services for misdemeanor offenders are now limited to individuals who commit offenses in unincorporated King County, the City of Seattle and the City of Auburn, through King County District Court, Seattle Municipal Court, and Auburn Municipal Court.
+Increasing access to mental health court throughout King County could improve mental health outcomes for people in the criminal justice system and reduce the prevalence of people with mental illness in jails across King County.